Pandemic Preparedness and Response Team

 - Been on a cruise ship, attended gatherings with large numbers of people, or been in a confined space with large groups of people.

-- Traveled internationally within the past 14 days to countries with sustained community transmission.
+- Traveled domestically or internationally within the past 14 days to areas with sustained community transmission.
 For updated information on affected countries visit: https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html

 Enhancing Infection Control Protocols

 - All essential personnel are wearing PPE (Personal Protective Equipment) at all times while on shifts and are receiving numerous in-service education on infection control, proper handwashing and contact precautions.
-When staff directly care for residents, they also wear face shields.
+We have a significant supply of PPE in inventory.

-- More frequent disinfecting and extensive cleaning and sanitizing are being conducted throughout our buildings, especially on high touch areas.
+- More frequent disinfecting and extensive cleaning and sanitizing are being conducted throughout the building, especially on high touch areas.

 - All residents have a pendant that allows them to contact staff instantaneously.

-- Regardless, we know many people do not show symptoms at all, or do not show symptoms for a length of time.
+- We know many people do not show symptoms at all, or do not show symptoms for a length of time.
 We consider each staff member and resident a possible carrier of COVID-19; testing does not change our precautionary actions.

 LSMNJ continues to make every possible effort to keep our residents, patients and employees safe and healthy.
 We will continue to remain vigilant to implement additional precautions and protocols as recommended by the CDC and the NJ Department of Health as additional findings are shared with us.